Deforestation-Free Supply Chains

 To address the twin climate and biodiversity crises, meet the SDGs and Paris Agreement goals, and protect the rights and livelihoods of thousands of smallholders and local communities who rely on forest resources, it is critical to keep forests healthy and standing.

-On the 17th of November 2021, the European Commission published its proposal for an EU Regulation on deforestation-free products.
-The upcoming EU Regulation aims to prevent the export from as well as placing and making available on the EU market of a selection of commodities and derived products, including cocoa and coffee, if they are associated with deforestation or forest degradation.
+On the 17th of November 2021, the European Commission published its proposal for an EU Regulation on deforestation-free products with the aim to prevent the export from as well as placing and making available on the EU market of a selection of commodities and derived products, including from smallholder intensive sectors such as cocoa, rubber or coffee, in case they are found to be linked with deforestation or forest degradation.

 FTAO’S VIEWS

-FTAO warmly welcomes the process of setting up an ambitious EU legislative tool that can effectively decouple agricultural production and deforestation around the world.
+The FTAO has warmly welcomed and supported the process of setting up an ambitious EU legislative tool that can effectively contribute to decouple agricultural production and deforestation around the world.
 As a major importer and consumer of forest risk commodities (FERC), the EU bears an important responsibility.
 Its legal framework and market incentives can be decisive to curb deforestation and foster instead sustainable and fair production patterns.

 In this context, we are convinced that particular attention should be given to the capacity of these down-stream supply chains actors to comply with new EU Regulation.

 It is no longer necessary to demonstrate that environmental and socio-economic sustainability are two sides of the same coin.
-This is especially true in this case: If smallholders are unable to meet or demonstrate compliance with new EU market access requirements, smallholders will be de facto pushed out of the EU market while perpetuating unsustainable farming practices, selling their products to less regarding consumer markets or move to non-regulated crops or activities.
+This is especially true in this case: If smallholders are unable to meet or demonstrate compliance with new EU market access requirements, smallholders will be de facto pushed out of the EU market while perpetuating unsustainable farming practices, selling their products to less regarding consumer markets or move to non-regulated crops, activities or ecosystems with an adverse impact on both nature and people.
 Furthermore, purchasers might decide it is less risky and more efficient to buy from large-scale producers, who have been better equipped to meet new market criteria quickly.

-To avoid this, we are pleading to reinforce the current proposal in order to ensure a just transition for smallholders – while not lowering the environmental requirements bar.
-This is the precondition for the upcoming Regulation to achieve its full potential, namely clean up EU supply chains while effectively reducing deforestation on the ground.
+To avoid this, we are pleading to couple strong environmental requirements with concrete tools to ensure a just transition for smallholders.
+This is the precondition for the new Regulation to achieve its full potential, namely clean up EU supply chains while effectively reducing deforestation rates on the ground.

 This should be done, among others, by:

-- Recognising the rights and roles of smallholders and local communities as part of a systemic solution to tackle global deforestation and forest degradation.
+- Recognising the rights and roles of smallholders and local communities as part of the systemic solution to tackle global deforestation and forest degradation.

 - Ensuring a fair share of compliance costs among supply chains actors, meaning the heaviest shoulder should carry the heaviest burden

-- Ensuring smallholder inclusive due diligence requirements for companies, which would require them to meaningfully engage with local stakeholders and support the smallholders from whom they source towards greater compliance, including through a fair remuneration that would effectively cover the cost of sustainable farming practices.
+- Ensuring smallholder inclusive due diligence processes for companies, that foresee meaningful engagement and consultation with local stakeholders and support to smallholders from whom companies source towards greater compliance levels, including through a fair remuneration that would effectively cover the cost of sustainable and deforestation-free farming practices.

-- A coherent and time-bound EU framework strategy for Partnerships with producer countries, linked to diverse economic and trade incentives.
+- Developing a coherent and time-bound EU framework strategy for Partnerships with producer countries, linked to efficient economic and trade incentives.

 - Reinforced involvement of smallholders in protecting and restoring forests.

-For more details, see our recommendations paper here.
+For more details, see our diverse publications below.

 FURTHER READING